Prachi-2001/Landing-page/README.md

 ## Design Decisions

-When designing our landing page using Next.js, we made a series of important design decisions that influenced the project's overall direction.
+When designing our landing page using Next.js, I made a series of important design decisions that influenced the project's overall direction.
 Here's a summary of our design choices:

-- **Tech Stack**: We chose Next.js as our framework of choice, leveraging its server-side rendering capabilities to enhance performance and SEO.
-Additionally, we utilized React for building the user interface, and we may have integrated other libraries and tools as needed.
+- **Tech Stack**: Next.js, typescript, Tailwind CSS.

 - **Design Style**: Our design style is centered around a minimalistic and user-friendly approach.
-We selected a color scheme that aligns with our branding, carefully curated typography, and employed responsive design techniques to ensure an optimal user experience on various devices.

-- **Responsive Design**: To make our landing page accessible and visually pleasing across different devices and screen sizes, we implemented responsive design practices.
-This ensures that the content adapts seamlessly to both large desktop screens and mobile devices.

-- **Performance Optimization**: We invested time in optimizing performance.
-Techniques like code splitting, lazy loading of resources, and image compression were employed to reduce load times and improve user experience.
+Converted given figma file into a reusable componenets without hard coding anything.

+- **Performance Optimization**: I developed this responsive landing page by storing data in data.js file to don't hardcode it by following best practices.
+Makde resuable components with a modular approach of designing layout.

 - **User Experience (UX)**: User experience is a top priority.
 We conducted usability tests, and based on user feedback, we integrated features to enhance navigation, minimize friction, and improve overall satisfaction.

-## Challenges Faced

-Throughout the development of our landing page, we encountered several challenges, both technical and non-technical.
-These challenges included:

-- **Cross-browser Compatibility**: Ensuring that the landing page works consistently across various web browsers can be a significant challenge.
-We addressed this issue through extensive testing and using CSS techniques that are widely supported.

-- **SEO Optimization**: Maximizing the landing page's visibility in search engine results required us to implement SEO best practices, such as meta tags, structured data, and content optimization.

-- **Performance Tuning**: Achieving fast load times and smooth interactions was a constant challenge.
-Performance monitoring, profiling, and optimization were critical to overcome this challenge.

-- **Design Consistency**: Maintaining design consistency across the landing page, especially as the project scaled, required meticulous attention to detail and a well-defined design system.

 ## Installation